gourab-rout/property-file-encryption/readme.md

    7. Configure the field values of the global element according to the table below.
       ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/Encrypt/Capture6.PNG)

-      In CloudHub, the Operations Administrator can enter the runtime.key which can also be made secured by secure.properties in mule-app.properties  ``` secure.properties=runtime.key ```
+      In CloudHub, the Operations Administrator can enter the runtime.key which can also be made secured by the key/value pair in mule-  app.properties  ``` secure.properties=runtime.key ```

       ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/Encrypt/Capture7.PNG)